 Ringing up to the desk of Rakesh Gauthaman, owner of Vetri Cinemas, he says, “The films that come with big brand of actors and good expectations can be deliberately released on Thursdays.
 In fact, the recent release ‘Dhuruvangal 16’ hit screens on Thursday and with positive reviews flowing in, the followed three days were filled with good response and occupancies too.
 But at the same time, if a film doesn’t get a good talk on Thursday, it would gradually have an adverse effect on the following days.”

 Drawing conclusions to this topic, we could find that producers of Tamil film industry opted Thursday release because of piracies, online streaming, the atrocities by amateur bloggers after overseas premiere have hampered the opening on movies even before the first day would be complete here.
 We hope!
 This new strategy of producers and distributors offers a solution to curb down these constraints and offer good results to the movies.

 #AjithKumar #Arambam #YennaiArindhaal #Dhuruvangal16 #Saithan #IruMugan #Bogan #AdheyKangal #Singam3 #Thodari #Ajith #Vijay #Suriya #Dhanush #Vikram #VijayAntony #TamilCinema

-Ajith Kumar’s Vivegam has been generating the best levels of hype and publicity with the fans...
+Ajith Kumar’s Vivegam has been generating the most of all the top invigorations for fans league.
+The...